-A life-threatening situation
+- A life-threatening situation

-Admission to a hospital or a longer-than-expected hospital stay
+- Admission to a hospital or a longer-than-expected hospital stay

-A birth defect
+- A birth defect

-The need for medical or surgical care to prevent permanent impairment or damage
+- The need for medical or surgical care to prevent permanent impairment or damage

 After you have been treated, you or your doctor can report the adverse reaction to the FDA by calling 1-800-FDA-1088 (1-800-332-1088).
-Or you can go to the FDA’s MedWatch Web site at www.fda.gov/medwatch/report/consumer/consumer.htm.
+Or you can go to the FDA’s MedWatch website at www.fda.gov/medwatch/report/consumer/consumer.htm.

 When you talk to the FDA, you will need to tell them:

-The name and telephone number of the person who got sick or had the problem.
+- The name and telephone number of the person who got sick or had the problem.
 If that person cannot be reached, the FDA will need the name and number of another person who can give more information if needed

-A description of the problem and how it was addressed
+- A description of the problem and how it was addressed

-The name (including the brand or manufacturer) of the product
+- The name (including the brand or manufacturer) of the product

 Along with the basic information above, you will be asked about the age, weight, and sex of the person who had the problem.
 The FDA staff will ask when and how much of the supplement was taken, and for how long.
 They will want to know where and when the product was purchased, lot number, and expiration date if available.
-This information is generally not required, but if you can get it, it can help them follow up on the problem.
+This information is generally not needed, but if you can get it, it can help them follow up on the problem.